NVIDIA-Merlin/HugeCTR/sparse_operation_kit/documents/tutorials/DLRM_Benchmark/README.md

 ### How to Prepare Synthetic Dataset

-* Step 1, start the hugectr container
+* Step 1, start a container with native HugeCTR

+Merlin NGC container with native HugeCTR can be used directly: nvcr.io/nvidia/merlin/merlin-training:22.05

+To start the container, you can refer to the related instructions [here](https://gitlab-master.nvidia.com/dl/hugectr/hugectr#getting-started)

 ```bash
 # $YourDataDir is the target directory to save the synthetic dataset
 docker run --privileged=true --gpus=all -it --rm -v $YourDataDir:/home/workspace nvcr.io/nvidia/merlin/merlin-training:22.05